ohpyupi/ohpyupi.github.io/_posts/secure-random-number-in-javascript/2020-07-10-secure-random-number-in-javascript.md

 This will surely remove the modular bias.
 But, as you also sense it, this is not an efficient approach.
 For example, we still use `getRandom16`, but we want the random number in range of [0, 2].
 It will reject too many numbers.
-When the random number size if bigger, it can result in performance issue.
+When the random number size is bigger, it can result in performance issue.
 So we can go more to optimize the code.

 In order to do so, we can use a mathematical condition that returns the uniform distribution out of modulo operation.